latex3/latex3/README.markdown

   * `examples`: demonstration documents showing how to use LaTeX3 concepts.
   * `news`: source for _LaTeX3 News_.

-The repository also contains the directories `l3in2e` and `xpackages`.
-These contain code which is being moved (broadly) to `l3kernel` and `l3experimental`, respectively.
-Over time, both `l3in2e` and `xpackages` are expected to be removed from the repository.
+The repository also contains the directory `xpackages`.
+This contain code which is being moved (broadly) `l3experimental`.
+Over time, `xpackages` is expected to be removed from the repository.

 Discussion